 Result/Evaluation: During the planning period, the City supported the Western Riverside Council of Governments (WRCOG) HERO program for providing low interest loans to qualified property owners for energy efficient upgrades.
+601 households in San Jacinto utilized the HERO program between 2013 and 2021.
+In 2020, the program operator, Renovate America, filed for bankruptcy, thereby ending the program.
+The City will actively engage with WRCOG on developing a new program that provides assistance to homeowners for Residential Energy Conservation programs.
+In addition, the City will provide information to San Jacinto Power customers on an annual basis, including on the San Jacinto Power website, information regarding available rebates and programs related to Residential Energy Conservation.
 The City continues to support and provide information for residential energy conservation techniques and programs.